vibze/DARFormBuilder/README.md

 - `label: String = ""` — Label text
 - `hideFieldsIfChecked: [Int] = []` — Form should hide fields at given indices if the switch is on

+***

+This framework is built and maintained by DAR Team.
+Please check out our products!